lizrice/katacoda-scenarios/kubernetes/step2.md

   * The specification says what is to go inside the pod.
 In this case the specification is very simple: there is just one container called `hello`, and the image is `hello:latest`.
 Each container needs a name for identification purposes
   * Setting `imagePullPolicy` to `never` means that the node expects to find the image present.
 You would be very unlikely to use this setting in a real Kubernetes environment.

-## Interacting with Kubernetes

-There is a command line tool `kubectl` for interacting with Kubernetes.
-You can install a copy of `kubectl` on your laptop, and with the right credentials and configuration information (and network connectivity), it can interact with a Kubernetes cluster wherever it's running.

-In this Katacoda scenario there is a single-node Kubernetes cluster running already.
-You can use `kubectl` to see the Kubernetes node that's running in your Katacoda environment.

-`kubectl get nodes`{{execute}}

-`kubectl describe nodes`{{execute}}

-* The `get` subcommand lists resources of a given type - in this case it was nodes.
-* You can get more information about resources with the `describe` subcommand:

-In Kubernetes, everything is a resource: nodes, pods, and many other types of object (some of which you'll meet later in this scenario).
-You can use `kubectl get` and `kubectl describe` on any of these resources.

-At the moment there are no pods so the following command won't find any resources:

-`kubectl get pods`{{execute}}

 ## Applying the YAML file